The Steans Center supports special initiatives in collaboration with students, community partners and faculty.

 The Multi-Faith Veteran Initiative, housed at DePaul University’s Egan Office for Urban Education & Community Partnerships (UECP) at the Steans Center, works in partnership with communities to develop an extended reach of support to improve the quality of life for Veterans and Veteran Families.

-The Community Food Systems Initiative seeks to channel DePaul resources
+The Sustainable Urban Food Systems Initiative seeks to channel DePaul resources

-The Initiative supports development of new curriculum focused on sustainable
+The Initiative supports curriculum development focused on sustainable

 and UFO (Urban Farming Organization).

 In partnership with the Department of Environmental Science and Studies and the Department of Geography, the Center recently supported curricular development for courses such as ENV 345 Urban Agriculture, CSS 320 Community Food Systems, and GEO 351 Geography, Food and Justice.
 Through employing service-learning and activist learning pedagogies with Chicago and international partners, these courses engage students directly with local and global food systems issues, while they contribute to creating a more just food system.
 Students from these courses are actively supporting community food projects through Chicago and U.S. and international campaigns to address food insecurity and injustice.